shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 \+1 AC, +1 CHA

-If you would take damage, the amulet Petrifies you until the end of your next turn.
+If you would take damage, the amulet automatically Petrifies you until the start of your next turn.

 Whenever you get Petrified, the amulet grants you temporary hit points equal to your current hit points.
+These temporary hit points last until you become unpetrified.

 If the amulet is removed from you, you lose all temporary hit points.